terraform-ibm-modules/terraform-ibm-external-secrets-operator/examples/all-combined/README.md

 ## Important note about input region and existing SecretManager region parameters

-Due to the https://github.ibm.com/GoldenEye/issues/issues/5268 the test is currently using the existing SecretManager region to deploy the VPC and the cluster if this value is not null.
+The test is currently using the existing SecretManager region to deploy the VPC and the cluster if this value is not null.
 Instead if null it follows what set through `var.region`

 This logic is achieved through the local `sm_region` variable that is then used to create resources.